jimr/noterator/docs/usage.rst

     ...
     >>>

-If the sequence you're iterating over is an iterator, you can also use ``noterator`` as one:
+If the sequence you're iterating over is an iterator, you can also use ``noterate`` as one:

 .. code-block:: pycon